dula2000/nodeJS-fundamentals/README.md

 Node.js is an open-source and cross-platform runtime environment built on Chrome’s V8 JavaScript engine for executing JavaScript code outside of a browser.

+As you try to understand the Node.js event loop, one important part of it is process.nextTick().
+Every time the event loop takes a full trip, we call it a tick.

+When we pass a function to process.nextTick(), we instruct the engine to invoke this function at the end of the current operation, before the next event loop tick starts

 The following list contains some of the important core modules in Node.js:

 Core Modules              	Description